ElementsProject/lightning/doc/lightning-keysend.7.md

 sending a payment.
 Please ensure that this matches your use-case when using `keysend`.

-`destination` is the 33 byte, hex-encoded, node ID of the node that the payment should go to.
-`amount\_msat` is in millisatoshi precision; it can be a whole number, or a whole number with suffix `msat` or `sat`, or a three decimal point number with suffix `sat`, or an 1 to 11 decimal point number suffixed by `btc`.

-The `label` field is used to attach a label to payments, and is returned in lightning-listpays(7) and lightning-listsendpays(7).
-The `maxfeepercent` limits the money paid in fees as percentage of the total amount that is to be transferred, and defaults to *0.5*.
-The `exemptfee` option can be used for tiny payments which would be dominated by the fee leveraged by forwarding nodes.
-Setting `exemptfee` allows the `maxfeepercent` check to be skipped on fees that are smaller than *exemptfee* (default: 5000 millisatoshi).

-The response will occur when the payment fails or succeeds.
-Unlike lightning-pay(7), issuing the same `keysend` commands multiple times will result in multiple payments being sent.

-Until *retry\_for* seconds passes (default: 60), the command will keep finding routes and retrying the payment.
-However, a payment may be delayed for up to `maxdelay` blocks by another node; clients should be prepared for this worst case.

-*extratlvs* is an optional dictionary of additional fields to insert into the final tlv.
-The format is 'fieldnumber': 'hexstring'.

 When using *lightning-cli*, you may skip optional parameters by using *null*.
 Alternatively, use **-k** option to provide parameters by name.